 c.
 The Director of Voucher Programs or his/her designee shall conduct the informal review of the file, and any additional information presented by the Applicant for consideration.

 d.
 The outcome of the Informal Review shall be recorded in the Applicant’s file.
-If it is determined that the Applicant is eligible, the Family’s name will be placed on the Section 8 Waiting List without loss of position during the period of ineligibility, or issued a voucher, whichever is appropriate.
+If it is determined that the Applicant is eligible, the Family’s name will be placed on the HCVWaiting List without loss of position during the period of ineligibility, or issued a voucher, whichever is appropriate.
 The Director of Voucher Programs will notify the Applicant of the outcome, in writing, within fourteen (14) calendar days after the Applicant’s review.

 Reviews for Applicants after the Issuance of a Voucher: The Director of Voucher Programs or his/her designee will review matters presented by Applicants who have been issued vouchers when no HAP has yet been paid on their behalf.